grokify/go-nist-sp-800-53/docsrc/rev5/moderate_baseline/pe.md

 ### PE-3: Physical Access Control

-Enforce physical access authorizations at {{ insert: param, pe-03_odp.01 }} by:
+Enforce physical access authorizations at entry and exit points to the facility in which the system resides are defined; by:

 Verifying individual access authorizations before granting access to the facility; and

-Controlling ingress and egress to the facility using {{ insert: param, pe-03_odp.02 }};
+Controlling ingress and egress to the facility using physical access control systems or devices used to control ingress and egress to the facility are defined (if selected); and/orguards;

-Maintain physical access audit logs for {{ insert: param, pe-03_odp.04 }};
+Maintain physical access audit logs for entry or exit points for which physical access logs are maintained are defined;;

-Control access to areas within the facility designated as publicly accessible by implementing the following controls: {{ insert: param, pe-03_odp.05 }};
+Control access to areas within the facility designated as publicly accessible by implementing the following controls: physical access controls to control access to areas within the facility designated as publicly accessible are defined;;

-Escort visitors and control visitor activity {{ insert: param, pe-03_odp.06 }};
+Escort visitors and control visitor activity circumstances requiring visitor escorts and control of visitor activity are defined;;

 Secure keys, combinations, and other physical access devices;

-Inventory {{ insert: param, pe-03_odp.07 }} every {{ insert: param, pe-03_odp.08 }} ; and
+Inventory physical access devices to be inventoried are defined; every frequency at which to inventory physical access devices is defined; ; and

-Change combinations and keys {{ insert: param, pe-3_prm_9 }} and/or when keys are lost, combinations are compromised, or when individuals possessing the keys or combinations are transferred or terminated.
+Change combinations and keys organization-defined frequency and/or when keys are lost, combinations are compromised, or when individuals possessing the keys or combinations are transferred or terminated.

 Physical access control applies to employees and visitors.
 Individuals with permanent physical access authorizations are not considered visitors.
 Physical access controls for publicly accessible areas may include physical access control logs/records, guards, or physical access devices and barriers to prevent movement from publicly accessible areas to non-public areas.
 Organizations determine the types of guards needed, including professional security staff, system users, or administrative staff.
 Physical access devices include keys, locks, combinations, biometric readers, and card readers.
 Physical access control systems comply with applicable laws, executive orders, directives, policies, regulations, standards, and guidelines.
 Organizations have flexibility in the types of audit logs employed.
 Audit logs can be procedural, automated, or some combination thereof.
 Physical access points can include facility access points, interior access points to systems that require supplemental access controls, or both.
 Components of systems may be in areas designated as publicly accessible with organizations controlling access to the components.

-physical access authorizations are enforced at {{ insert: param, pe-03_odp.01 }} by verifying individual access authorizations before granting access to the facility;
+physical access authorizations are enforced at entry and exit points to the facility in which the system resides are defined; by verifying individual access authorizations before granting access to the facility;

-physical access authorizations are enforced at {{ insert: param, pe-03_odp.01 }} by controlling ingress and egress to the facility using {{ insert: param, pe-03_odp.02 }};
+physical access authorizations are enforced at entry and exit points to the facility in which the system resides are defined; by controlling ingress and egress to the facility using physical access control systems or devices used to control ingress and egress to the facility are defined (if selected); and/orguards;

-physical access audit logs are maintained for {{ insert: param, pe-03_odp.04 }};
+physical access audit logs are maintained for entry or exit points for which physical access logs are maintained are defined;;

-access to areas within the facility designated as publicly accessible are maintained by implementing {{ insert: param, pe-03_odp.05 }};
+access to areas within the facility designated as publicly accessible are maintained by implementing physical access controls to control access to areas within the facility designated as publicly accessible are defined;;

 visitors are escorted;

-visitor activity is controlled {{ insert: param, pe-03_odp.06 }};
+visitor activity is controlled circumstances requiring visitor escorts and control of visitor activity are defined;;

 keys are secured;